boejennet/aoc_2020/README.md

 # aoc_2020
- Some advent of code attempts
+ Some advent of code attempts using Linqpad https://www.linqpad.net/